pxbunny/create-release/README.md

 - `generate-release-notes` - **true** to generate release notes for the release. **false** to skip the generation of release notes.
 Default: **false**
 - `make-latest` - **true** to update the repository's default branch with the newly created tag. **false** to skip updating the default branch.
 Default: **false**

+## Environment variables

+- `GITHUB_TOKEN` - The GitHub token to use for authentication.
+It's used when `token` input is not specified

 ## Outputs

 - `id` - The ID of the release